The Mueller Report Is Free To Read, But It's Also A Bestseller

 But still, he says, he hopes a lot of people read it online.
 "That would be great.
 The more people that read it the better.
 But the fact of the matter is, not everybody has access to a computer.
 And reading it online may not be the ideal way to read it," Johnson says.

 The Mueller report isn't the first time a government document has gone mainstream.
-The Warren Commission report on President John F. Kennedy's assassination, the Starr report on President Bill Clinton's affair with White House intern Monica Lewinsky, and the 9/11 Commission's report all found wide readership.
+The Warren commission report on President John F. Kennedy's assassination, the Starr report discussing President Bill Clinton's affair with White House intern Monica Lewinsky, and the 9/11 commission's report all found wide readership.

 There are are additional perks to physical books, too: They can assume a kind of weight that PDFs rarely do.